dansimco/FilesToJs/readme.md

-#TemplatesToJs
+#FilesToJs

-TemplatesToJs is a ruby class which will take a directory of templates and format them as string values in a javascript object.
-The advantage of this is the ability to use the same directory of templates for both back end and front end rendering.
+FilesToJs is a ruby class which will take a directory of text files and formats them as string values in a global javascript object.
+An advantage of this is the ability to use the same directory of templates for both back end and front end rendering, and have all your templates in a single compressed transfer.

-Usage:
+Mustache Template example:

     template_joiner = TemplatesToJs.new({
       :template_dir    => 'templates', #Defaults to "templates"